instructa/browser-echo/packages/mcp/README.md

 #### Or install manually:

 Follow the MCP install [guide](https://code.visualstudio.com/docs/copilot/chat/mcp-servers#_add-an-mcp-server), use the standard config above.
-You can also install the Playwright MCP server using the VS Code CLI:
+You can also install the Browser Echo MCP server using the VS Code CLI:

 ```bash
 # For VS Code
 code --add-mcp '{"name":"browser-echo","command":"npx","args":["@browser-echo/mcp@latest"]}'
 ```

-After installation, the Playwright MCP server will be available for use with your GitHub Copilot agent in VS Code.
+After installation, the Browser Echo MCP server will be available for use with your GitHub Copilot agent in VS Code.
 </details>

 <details>